doom-neovim/doom-nvim/docs/getting_started.md

 #### Rolling Back Doom

-Did the update screwed up your setup because of a bug or a breaking change and you want to rollback?
+Did the update screw up your setup because of a bug or a breaking change and you want to rollback?
 Then you're lucky.
 Just run `:DoomRollback` in Neovim and Doom will rollback itself to a previous release (for main branch) or a previous commit (for development branch).